|The AUC for all three "curves" = 4.|

 "Peeled, boiled for 20 min, and stored at 4 °C overnight; reheated in a microwave oven for 2 min immediately before serving."

-Potato starch when refrigerated, produces resistant starch, which has a low GI (see item 605 in International table of glycemic index and glycemic load values: 2002).
+Potato starch when refrigerated produces resistant starch RS3, which gives it a low GI (see item 605 in International table of glycemic index and glycemic load values: 2002).
 Therefore, refrigerated potatoes contain a mixture of high & low-GI starches.
 This, I believe, is why boiled, refrigerated & reheated potatoes produced the highest satiety.
 The combination of water, fibre & resistant starch kept hunger pangs away the longest.
-I suspect that boiled potatoes that are eaten hot won't produce as much satiety, as they contain no resistant starch.
+I suspect that boiled potatoes that are eaten without being refrigerated won't produce quite as much satiation, as they contain no resistant starch.